 To see which valve oil is best for your needs why don't you have a look at this blog.

 The next important thing is that your trumpet is in tune, this is especially important for players playing in a group.
 Playing out of tune is not a crime and if you are out of tune it's nothing to be ashamed of however not doing anything about it is.
 I have played in different groups over my many years of experience and I've had lots of people who've had stuck tuning slides ruin the whole sound of the group.

 The slide grease I recommend is the Selmer 2942 tuning slide and cork grease.
 This is a thick non messy gel like substance that is very effective at restoring your neglected tuning slides into super smooth and free tuning slides.
 Don’t forget to also do your 1st and 3rd tuning slide as well.

-All of the above items are all items that I'd recommend as essentials for all players; however serious they are and however long they have been playing.
-These items will keep your instrument clean and make it easier to play.
-So you don’t have to worry about the valve sticking in the middle of your next trumpet concerto.
+All of the above are all items that I'd recommend as essentials for all players, however serious they are and however long they have been playing.
+These items will keep your instrument clean and make it easier to play, so you don’t have to worry about a valve sticking in the middle of your next trumpet concerto.

 I hope this essential trumpet accessories blog has been useful and informative, if you do require any further assistance and advice to make an informed decision, just contact the Normans Sales Team:Tel: 01283 535 333 Email: firstname.lastname@example.org